rackerlabs/design-system/_component_design/buttons-iconography.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

-## Text and icon specifications
+## Text and icon button specifications

-Use the following specifications when you construct a simple button.
+Use the following specifications when you construct a text and icon button.

 {% endcolumn %}